-You can select a highlighted region by holding down the Ctrl key with the left mouse button pressed, and drag the region to a new location in the song.
+You can select a highlighted region by holding down the Ctrl key with the left mouse button pressed, and drag the region to

 Click on [Play Selected Area] to hear the highlighted section being edited.

 If drag 'n' drop to another sequencer/DAW isn't working, you may need to use the Drop Station.